 - What should I do if I feel I've experienced harassment, discrimination, or other unfair treatment?

-If you are a member of the McGill benefits plan, you have free access to the Employee Assistance Program – a confidential telephone service staffed by qualified counselors who can discuss workplace disputes, harassment, relationship difficulties, legal and financial problems, and a wide range of other issues.
-They can be reached at 514-843-7009 or 1-800-567-2433.
+If you are a member of the McGill benefits plan, you have access to the Employee and Family Assistance Program – a free and confidential service offering short-term counselling on various topics including workplace disputes, harassment, relationship difficulties, legal and financial problems, and a wide range of other issues.
+They can be reached at 1-844-852-7572 or online www.workhealthlife.com, or the Mobile App

 - Contact your union or association